Zeesky-code/TurkishText_Indexer/README.md

 This project is created for educational purposes as part of my Information Retrieval course.
 The primary goal is to implement an indexing engine in Java and utilize it to process a Turkish poems by NAZIM HIKMET.

 ## Objective
 The objective of this project is to learn and implement the fundamental concepts of information retrieval, including text preprocessing, indexing, and potentially search functionalities.
-The project aims to create an indexing engine capable of handling a Turkish text dataset, with the intention to grow and incorporate additional features as the course progresses.

 ## Features
 - Web scraping to retrieve a Turkish poem from a specific URL.
-- (Planned) Text preprocessing techniques such as tokenization, lowercasing.
+- Text preprocessing techniques such as tokenization, lowercasing.
-- (Planned) Implementation of a basic indexing engine.
-- (Planned) Calculation of cosine similarity of different poems
+- Calculation of cosine similarity of different poems
 - (Planned) Search functionalities to retrieve information based on user queries.

 ## Technologies Used